top of page

 Nurturing talent differently is a competitive advantage, not a concession.
 The firms that get there first will have better lawyers, faster, and more profitable practices to show for it.

-Nano Poll: AI & Canadian Law Firms
+Poll: AI & Canadian Law Firms

 Where do Canadian law firms stand on AI right now?
 This anonymous poll is not validated but the results offer a useful collective snapshot.
 Take 2 seconds to add your voice 👇